Esmartdriver/pysqlite3/README.rst

 .. code-block:: shell

-   $ pip install git+git://github.com/karlb/pysqlite3 --global-option="build_amalgamation"
+   $ pip install git+git://github.com/karlb/pysqlite3

 or with the following line in requirements.txt:

 .. code-block::

-   git+git://github.com/karlb/pysqlite3 --global-option="build_amalgamation"
+   git+git://github.com/karlb/pysqlite3

 If you want to use the ICU extension for improved unicode support, you need to set the following environment variables